Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Methods

 \subsection{Data Collection and Analysis}

-Interviews lasted between 30 and 60 minutes and were all conducted remotely over Zoom.
+In total, we collected data through 25 semi-structured interviews with social media users.
+Participants were compensated with \$20 USD for their time, irrespective of the interview duration.
+This amount was above minimum wage at the interview time.
+Interviews lasted between 30 and 90 minutes and were all conducted remotely over Zoom.
 All interviews were recorded and transcribed.
 At the start of each interview, we asked participants for explicit verbal consent for their audio and/or video to be recorded for us to conduct analysis.
+We purposely did not use any flagging interfaces as probes to avoid the focus on a single platform and instead grounded our discussions in users' prior interactions with flags on the platforms they use.
+Doing so allowed our participants to speak about their experiences and concerns with flagging, which included issues with the flagging interface, but also went beyond it.

+While participants were only recruited if they self-reported that they flagged content, we provided a common definition of flagging to ensure the research team and participants were on the same page.
+We defined flagging as ``when someone reports a post or accounts for toxic content.''
+While this initial prompt was used to clarify that we were talking about the mechanism of flagging, we let our participants talk about any experiences of posts they flagged.
+Our emphasis in providing this context was for participants to view flagging as necessarily involving the act of clicking the report button rather than as information labels~\cite{morrow2022emerging} (which are also referred to as flags in some instances, e.g.,~\cite{figl2023symbol}) or other general aspects of encountering online harm.

-During interviews, we first asked participants about the platforms they used and why they used them, such as for social, career, and/or recreational purposes, to identify their flagging context.
-Next, we asked them to describe at least one instance in which they flagged content.
-We followed by inquiring about their understanding of how flagging mechanisms operate.
-We also asked questions to elicit thoughts about the division of responsibility for managing inappropriate posts between platforms and users and the balance of automated versus human moderation.
-We prompted participants with questions aimed at stimulating wider reflection about the flagging design space.
-While we did not focus on a specific platform during recruiting, most of our participants discussed their experiences on three platforms --- Twitter, Facebook, and Instagram.
+During our interviews, we asked participants about the platforms they used and why they used them to understand the contexts in which they perform flagging.
+Next, we asked them to describe at least one instance in which they flagged content and inquired about their understanding of how flagging mechanisms operate.
+We prompted participants with questions aimed at stimulating wider reflection about the flagging design space, often by provoking them with hypothetical changes to flagging designs.
+In this process, we asked about participant concerns about privacy (e.g., the visibility of their flagging activity) to gain insights on both participant understanding of existing flagging procedueres and concerns that may result from hypothetical changes (e.g., making flags visible to friends).
+Finally, we explored participant experiences with the cognitive load of engaging in flagging.
+While we did not focus on a specific platform during recruiting, the three most common platforms participants discussed were Facebook, Instagram, and X. Specific details about which platforms each participant frequented can be found in Table \ref{table:participants}.